GoogleCloudPlatform/mlops-on-gcp/skew_detection/drift-monitor/log_analyzer/README.md

 ```

-### Upload a reference schema and baseline statistics to GCS
+### Upload the reference schema and baseline statistics to GCS

 ```
 SCHEMA_FILE=[YOUR_GCS_LOCATION_FOR_SCHEMA]